 The Leapfrog Group is a coalition of public and private purchasers of employee health benefits founded a decade ago to work for improvements in health care safety, quality, and affordability.
 The Leapfrog Hospital Survey focuses on three critical areas of patient safety and quality: how patients fare, which includes issues like mortality for common high-risk surgeries and procedures; resources used to care for patients measured by length of stay and readmission rates; and management practices that promote safety and quality, such as adopting computerized physician order entry to reduce medication errors.

 The Leapfrog Hospital Recognition Program uses standards from the Leapfrog Hospital Survey to calculate an overall quality score for each children’s hospital.
 The quality score, which is a numerical value from 0 to 100, includes Leapfrog’s standards for preventing medication errors (CPOE), ICU Physician Staffing, Safe Practices, Never Events, and in some cases preventing hospital-acquired conditions such as infections.
 Hospitals with high quality scores have demonstrated strict adherence to Leapfrog’s safety and quality standards.
 The Leapfrog website provides specific details about these calculations.

 U.S. News & World Report

-Now in its seventh year, the rigorous Best Children’s Hospitals survey asks hundreds of questions about survival rates, nurse staffing, subspecialists availability and many more pieces of critical information difficult or impossible for those in charge of a child’s care to find on their own.
+Now in its eighth year, the rigorous Best Children’s Hospitals survey asks hundreds of questions about survival rates, nurse staffing, subspecialists availability and many more pieces of critical information difficult or impossible for those in charge of a child’s care to find on their own.
 Then, U.S News takes this data from the survey and combines it with a reputation score based on a survey of pediatric specialists from across the country.

 For full rankings and methodology, please visit www.usnews.com/childrenshospitals.